outcobra/outstanding-cobra/README.md

 Before you can build the project, you need to go to `backend/src/main/resources` and copy `auth0.example.properties` to `auth0.properties`.
 In this file, `auth0.clientSecret` needs to be set.
 If you are building for production, you will get this from [Joel](https://github.com/jmesserli), otherwise you will have to create your own Auth0 account and update all values according to the app you create there.

+If you are using IntelliJ, you will also have to set up annotation processing.
+For this, open the settings (`CTRL + ALT + S`) and navigate to `Build, Execution, Deployment > Compiler > Annotation Processors`.
+You should see the module `backend_main` there.
+Click it and select `Module content root` for `Store generated sources relative to:`.
+Also make sure that the `Production sources directory` is set to `generated`.

 To build the project, you can just run `./gradlew build` on Linux or `gradlew.bat build` on Windows.
 You might need to adjust the file permissions on Linux using `chmod +x gradlew`.

 To start the backend, run `./gradlew runBoot` or `gradlew.bat runBoot` respectively.